MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_BMC_ProductInventoryFeed.md

 ms.topic: article
 ms.author: jonmeyers
 author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Submit online product inventory update feeds

-For product attributes that you update frequently—such as price, availability, sale price, and sale price effective date—you can easily make updates using online product inventory update feeds.
+For product attributes that you update frequentlyâ€”such as price, availability, sale price, and sale price effective dateâ€”you can easily make updates using online product inventory update feeds.
 While you will still need to submit your full product feed at least once every 30 days, you can use the update feed for the specific attributes that are already in your full product feed: Price, availability, sale price, and sale price effective date.

 ## Why should I use the online product inventory update feed?